 - Overreliance on pedigree as an indicator of potential as the side-effect of screening out ethnic minorities and people from non-middle class or upper-class backgrounds

-- A current study from the Computer Sciences
+- A study from the Computer Sciences

 Videos about unconscious bias and schemas (each is ~5 min.)